Gutsey68/30-Days-Of-React/README.md

 - **Prompt**:
   The `Prompt` component is used to prompt the user before navigating away from the current page.
 It can be useful for confirming navigation actions that might result in unsaved changes being lost.

+# Fetch and Axios

+## What is HTTP request?

+An HTTP request is a message sent by a client to a server in order to request data or services.
+It is the foundation of data communication on the web.
+HTTP requests can be used to retrieve web pages, submit forms, upload files, and perform other operations on the server.

+## What are the most common HTTP requests?

+The most common HTTP requests (also known as HTTP methods) are:

+1. **GET**: Requests data from a server (read-only).
+2. **POST**: Submits data to be processed to a server (creates new resources).
+3. **PUT**: Updates an existing resource on the server.
+4. **DELETE**: Deletes a resource from the server.
+5. **PATCH**: Partially updates an existing resource on the server.
+6. **HEAD**: Similar to GET, but only retrieves the headers of a resource.

+## What is fetch?

+`fetch` is a built-in JavaScript function that allows you to make HTTP requests to servers.
+It returns a Promise that resolves to the Response object representing the response to the request.

+## What is axios?

+`axios` is a popular JavaScript library used to make HTTP requests from the browser or Node.js.
+It is promise-based and provides a more powerful and flexible API than the native `fetch` function.

+## What is the difference between fetch and axios?

+- **Built-in vs. Library**: `fetch` is built into modern browsers, while `axios` is a third-party library that you need to install.
+- **Syntax**: `axios` has a simpler syntax and more features out of the box compared to `fetch`.
+- **Interceptors**: `axios` supports request and response interceptors, making it easier to handle tasks like authentication.
+- **Automatic JSON Handling**: `axios` automatically transforms JSON data, while with `fetch`, you need to call the `.json()` method on the response.
+- **Error Handling**: `axios` treats HTTP error statuses (like 404 or 500) as errors, while `fetch` only rejects the Promise on network errors.

+## Do you prefer fetch to axios for making HTTP requests?

+Personal preference varies.
+Some developers prefer `axios` for its simplicity, additional features, and better error handling, while others prefer `fetch` for its native availability and smaller footprint (no need to install an extra library).